Internal Security Act (Singapore): History and developments

-Opposition political parties in Singapore have called for the ISA to be abolished.
-In its manifesto for the 2011 general election, the Workers' Party said that specific anti-terrorism and anti-espionage laws, which allow arrests and detention without trial only under strict conditions, should be enacted to replace the ISA.
+The following day, deputy prime minister and home affairs minister Teo Chee Hean explained the relevance of the ISA and its powers of preventive detention, as it had initially been used against communist threats in the 1960s and was later used against espionage and terrorism.
+He stated that preventive detention allowed authorities to act against security threats before they were committed, particularly in cases involving confidential information that could not be publicly disclosed.
+Opposition political parties have called for the ISA to be abolished.
+In its manifesto for the 2011 general election, the Workers' Party (WP) said that specific anti-terrorism and anti-espionage laws, which allow arrests and detention without trial only under strict conditions, should be enacted to replace the ISA.
 The National Solidarity Party took a similar stance in February 2013.
+Ahead of the 2025 general election, the WP again included repealing the act in its manifesto.